-- The most convenient train from Mumbai to Bangalore is the 11301 Udyan Express mail train.
-It departs Mumbai CST at 8.05 a.m. and arrives at Bangalore City Junction at 8.50 a.m. the next morning.
+- The most convenient train from Mumbai to Bangalore is the 11301 Udyan Express.
+It departs Mumbai CSMT at 8.10 a.m. and arrives at Bangalore City Junction at 8.50 a.m. the next morning.
 The fare in 1AC (first class, air conditioned sleeper) is 3,420 rupees.
 2A (two tier, air conditioned sleeper) is 2,000 rupees.
 3A (three tier, air conditioned sleeper) is 1,375 rupees.
 SL (three tier, non-air conditioned sleeper) is 505 rupees.
 The train runs every day and has 33 stops.
 On average, it arrives about 30 minutes late.
-It doesn't have a pantry car, and cleanliness and ticket availability are average.
+It has onboard catering but not pantry car.
+Food, cleanliness and ticket availability are all average.
 See train information.

 - The 16339 Mumbai CST-Nagercoil Express is a decent option that runs four days a week (Sunday, Wednesday, Thursday, Friday).
-It departs Mumbai CST at 12.10 p.m. and arrives at Krishnarajapuram at 10.28 a.m the next day.
-The train has 21 stops and is usually up to an hour late.
-There's a pantry car and ticket availability is good.
+It departs Mumbai CSMT at 12.10 p.m. and arrives at Krishnarajapuram at 10.28 a.m the next day.
+The train has 21 stops and is usually about an hour late.
+There's a pantry car and onboard catering, and ticket availability is good.
 Cleanliness is average though.
 The fares are the same as for the trains above (although this train does not have 1AC).
 See train information.

 - The Chalukya Express mail train departs Dadar Station at 9.30 p.m. and arrives at Yesvantpur Junction at 9.30 p.m. the next night.
 It stops at Krishnarajapuram as well.
 The train runs as the 11021 Dadar-Tirunelveli Chalukya Express on Tuesday, Wednesday and Saturday.
 On Sunday, Monday and Friday it runs as the 11005 Dadar-Puducherry Chalukya Express.
 The fare in 2A is 2,050 rupees.
 3A is 1,410 rupees.
 SL is 520 rupees.
-Punctuality is excellent and the train commonly reaches Bangalore early.
-It's clean and has good ticket availability.
-There's no pantry car though.
+Punctuality, cleanliness and ticket availability are good.
+There's onboard catering but no pantry car though.
 See train information.

 Other Mumbai to Bangalore Trains